-CO1: explain the learned concepts to select projects in Zoology and related interdisciplinary fields.
-[K2]

-CO2: describe the theoretical knowledge to design experimental set up for their projects.
-[K2]

-CO3: execute the technical skills in handling the equipment, and observe the results and exhibit the written communication skill acquired in related project.
-[K3]

-CO4: analyze the experimental/ survey outcomes and present their project results effectively.
-[K3]

-CO5: plan to meet out the challenges in regional and state level to solve the existing problems.
-[K3]
+- CO1: explain the concepts related to selected projects in Zoology and related interdisciplinary fields.
+[K2] - CO2: apply the theoretical knowledge to design experimental set up for their projects.
+[K3] - CO3: identify the technical skills in handling the equipment, and observe the results and exhibit the written communication skill acquired in related project.
+[K3] - CO4: analyze the experimental/ survey outcomes and present their project results effectively.
+[K3] - CO5: plan to meet out the challenges in regional and state level to solve the existing problems.
+[K4]